hazymorning/origami_weather/README.md

 <img width="400" alt="Big layout" src="https://github.com/user-attachments/assets/964286e2-6df7-40b6-9e14-ff76bb4d5d08" />

-Large temperature in the corner, the animated weather icon with a temperature ring around it, wind and sun times below, and a seven day forecast that scrolls sideways.

 <br>

 **Minimal** · Centered and simple

 <img width="400" alt="Image" src="https://github.com/user-attachments/assets/280e57d0-dcc6-46c7-ba49-c15e8d1b1308" />

-Only the temperature and the current condition, with high, low, wind and humidity in a centered row below.
-Nothing has a background here, so you see more of the sky.

 <br>

 **Side by side** · Now and later

 <img width="400" alt="Image" src="https://github.com/user-attachments/assets/5f6f66d5-1bec-4845-b329-c8fa182a5243" />
-Current temperature and condition on the left, the hourly forecast on the right as a vertical scroll list with dividers between the rows.

 <br>